 Metal roofs are noisy, right?

 Perhaps in the early days of metal roofing, this was true.
 But when installed properly – with solid sheathing – a metal roof will work as a silencer, preventing noise from rain, hail and other elements.

 Is it time you looked into a metal roof for your home?

 Interested in learning more about the benefits of metal roofing?
-Contact us today for more information about metal roofing and to determine if it's the best solution for your home.
-We provide metal roofing installations for homes of all sizes throughout Folsom, LA.
+Contact us today for more information about metal roofing and to determine if it’s the best solution for your home.
+We provide metal roofing installations for homes of all sizes throughout Covington, LA.